 The position of man-made radio waves in the electromagnetic wave spectrum is shown in Fig 12.5, where they can be seen to occupy an appreciable portion of a family of naturally-occurring radiations, all of which are characterised by inseparable oscillations of electric and magnetic fields and travel with the same velocity in free space.
-This velocity, 2.99790 x 10m/s (generally taken as 3 x $10^8$ m/s in calculations), is popularly known as the speed of light although visible light forms but a minor part of the whole range.
+This velocity, $2.99790 \times 10^8 \text{m/s}$ (generally take as 300,000 km/s), is popularly known as the speed of light although visible light forms but a minor part of the whole range.